aiandme-io/firewall/Readme.md

-# AIandMe Firewall
+# AIandMe FirewallOS
-The AIandMe Firewall open-source library leverages the `LLM-as-a-judge` concept to implement a robust contextual firewall for LLM-based applications.
+The AIandMe FirewallOS open-source library leverages the `LLM-as-a-judge` concept to implement a robust contextual firewall for LLM-based applications.
 It helps safeguard your AI systems from unintended prompts such as jailbreaking attempts, malicious inputs, and other security threats.

 ## Disclaimer
-The AIandMe Firewall library relies on LLM technology and, as a result, **cannot guarantee 100% protection** due to the inherent stochastic and probabilistic nature of LLMs.
+The AIandMe FirewallOS library relies on LLM technology and, as a result, **cannot guarantee 100% protection** due to the inherent stochastic and probabilistic nature of LLMs.
 Users are advised to consider this limitation and incorporate additional safeguards to address potential vulnerabilities in compliance with legal and security standards.

 ## How it works
-The AIandMe Firewall acts as a middleware layer that contextually filters and validates user prompts.
+The AIandMe FirewallOS acts as a middleware layer that contextually filters and validates user prompts.
 This ensures that the AI agent adheres to its intended business scope and operational boundaries.
 Via a reflection approach an LLM is acting as a judge (`LLM-as-a-judge` concept) and assesses if the analysing user prompts adheres with 3 basic conditions:
 - **Scope Validation**: Ensures user prompts align with the AI agent's defined business scope - `OFF_TOPIC`.
 - **Intent Filtering**: Allows only prompts that match a predefined list of allowed intents - `VIOLATION`.
 - **Restricted Action Blocking**: Blocks prompts that attempt to trigger restricted actions - `RESTRICTION`.

-Keep in mind that the AIandMe Firewall library **does not function as a proxy**.
+Keep in mind that the AIandMe FirewallOS library **does not function as a proxy**.
 Instead, it analyzes user prompts and provides a flag indicating potential issues (`off_topic`, `violation`, `restriction`).
 It is the responsibility of the LLM application developer to determine how to handle flagged prompts based on their specific requirements and use case.

-To ensure low latency, the AIandMe Firewall library operates in two asynchronous steps, leveraging the streaming capabilities of LLM providers.
+To ensure low latency, the AIandMe FirewallOS library operates in two asynchronous steps, leveraging the streaming capabilities of LLM providers.

 - Initial Assessment: The library quickly delivers a decision regarding the three categories: `off_topic`, `violation`, or `restriction`.
 - Explanation: In the second step, it completes the LLM-as-a-judge assessment by providing a detailed explanation of the verdict.